Types of field trips

 |Be A Maker Field Trip: robART||$15||$7.50 (50% discount!)|

 If your class has received a Kohl’s Cares Field Trip grant for the 2016-2017 or 2017-2018 school year, please book your field trip as soon as possible to ensure a preferred date and time slot for your visit.
 2016-2017 grant funds must be used by June 30, 2017.

 Groups visiting courtesy of a grant from Kohl’s Cares do not qualify for additional discounts or free buses.

 Groups that do not qualify or have not received a field trip grant through Kohl’s Cares may qualify for reduced admission through the Museum’s Special Admissions Program.

 The Special Admissions Fund was established in memory of Mary Leach Smith.
-Major support for the Special Admissions Program is generously provided by Denise & Gary Elfe.
-Additional support is provided by the Zilber Family Foundation and the D.R.E.A.M.
+Support for the Special Admissions Program is generously provided by the Zilber Family Foundation and the D.R.E.A.M.
 Fund.

 FREE buses for Milwaukee Public Schools